web

 Skip to main content

-The base rate of pay in an enterprise agreement can't be less than the base rate of pay in an award that covers an employee.
+An employee's base rate of pay (base rate) in an enterprise agreement can't be less than the base rate in an award that would otherwise cover an employee.

-If the agreement base rate of pay is less than the award base rate of pay, the agreement has effect in relation to an employee as if the agreement rate was the same as the award rate.
+If the agreement base rate is less than the relevant award base rate, the agreement has effect in relation to an employee as if the agreement rate was the same as the award rate.

-When this occurs, all other terms in the agreement continue to apply.
+When an employee's base rate is taken from an award all other terms in the agreement continue to apply.

 Example

-This means that from 1 January 2025 the base rate of pay in Wardell's enterprise agreement was lower than the base rate of pay in the award.
+This means that from 1 July 2025, the base rate in Wardell's enterprise agreement is lower than the relevant base rate in the award.

-Wardell is entitled to the higher base rate of pay in the award from 1 January 2025.
+Wardell is entitled to the higher base rate in the award from the first full pay period on or after 1 July 2025.

-The base rate of pay is the rate payable to an employee for their ordinary hours of work.
+The base rate is the rate payable to an employee for their ordinary hours of work.
 It doesn't include:

 • incentive-based payments and bonuses